RJaCGH(y, Chrom = NULL, Start=NULL, End=NULL, Pos = NULL,

 median of the data and the range.
 The square

-root of the variance (sigma.2
+root of the variance (sigma.2)of the hidden states

-follows a uniform distribution between $0$ and maxVar
+follows a uniform distribution between $0$ and maxVar.

 The model for the transition matrix is based on a random matrix